Hawaii Court Records

 Is an Annulment Cheaper Than Divorce in Hawaii?

 No, an annulment generally costs more than an uncontested divorce and takes longer.
-Per HRS §580–29, the court will reject an annulment petition based on the testimony or confession.
+Per HRS §580–29, the court may reject an annulment petition based on the testimony or confession.
 Thus, the plaintiff must produce satisfactory evidence that establishes the nullity of the marriage.
 Consequently, the medicolegal documents required to establish nullity makes annulment comparably expensive.

 What is an Uncontested Divorce in Hawaii?

-Where to get an Uncontested Divorce Form in Hawaii?
+Where To Get An Uncontested Divorce Form in Hawaii?

 For mail requests, complete the request form, enclose it in a self-addressed stamped envelope, and mail it to the court of record.
-The requester must also attach payment for the applicable fees (see the Hawaii court fee schedule)..
+The requester must also attach payment for the applicable fees (see the Hawaii court fee schedule).

 - The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

-How do I get a copy of my Divorce Decree in Hawaii?
+How Do I Get a Copy of My Divorce Decree in Hawaii?

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.

-How do I get a Hawaii Divorce Decree Online?
+How Do I Get A Hawaii Divorce Decree Online?